 Tour a local saw mill—3rd grade & up

-Learn how a forest grows and how people help rebuild the forest—2nd grade & up
+Learn how a forest grows and how people help rebuild the forest—3rd grade & up

-Have a hands-on “Talk about Trees” presentation in your classroom— grades K & up
+Have a hands-on “Talk about Trees” presentation in your classroom— grades TK & up

-Take a nature walk and learn about bugs, butterflies, biodiversity and habitat—grades K-6
+Take a nature walk at Pinecrest and learn about plant and wildlife preservation- 1st grade & up

 TOURS ARE FREE AND AVAILABLE FOR ALL GRADE LEVELS